 It partially explains her not being able to share Daddy with a bunch of other women and their hordes of kids.
 I just wish she could have faced up to the veracity that she was not sharing Daddy with other wives.
 But Mumsy didn’t live in reality.

 The high road would have been to accept herself as she was, warts, worms, and all.
-But there was power in Mum’s pretense of perfection … that she was the supreme example of how to live polygamy and Mormon fundamentalism … She who was “blessed above all others.”
+But there was power in Mum’s pretense of perfection … that she was the supreme example of how to live polygamy and Mormon fundamentalism … She who, according to her, was “blessed above all others.”

 Actually, it was a smoke-screen for who and what she really was.
-But it’s amazing how many people in the fundamentalist LeBaron cult fell for her soap bubbles, smoke signals … the whole ball of wax … as it rolled down the hill!
+But it’s amazing how many people in the fundamentalist LeBaron cult fell for her soap bubbles and smoke signals … the whole ball of wax … as it rolled down the hill!